Making the NBA Finals a long time coming for Giannis, Bucks

 Assuming he comes back, it’ll be a confident bunch that’s sure of themselves, just in need of their leader to nudge them across the finish line.

-“He's halfway on the court talking to Bobby, talking to Brook [Lopez], talking to different players, to see that kind of connection, commitment, from a player who would be dying to be out there and playing,” Budenholzer said.
+“He's halfway on the court talking to Bobby, talking to Brook, talking to different players, to see that kind of connection, commitment, from a player who would be dying to be out there and playing,” Budenholzer said.
 “I think he appreciates, you know, what his teammates can do.”

 It wasn’t Trae Young’s fault he stepped on a referee’s foot in Game 3, but it wasn’t the Bucks’ fault either.
-He returned Saturday but was rendered ineffective and out of rhythm.
+He returned Saturday but was rendered ineffective and out of rhythm in the 118-107 finale.

-And once it was obvious his return wasn’t to save the day, the air slowly drained from the Hawks, similar to the Clippers in their series finale against Phoenix.
-For Los Angeles, fatigue and a missing transcendent player in Kawhi Leonard hastened its demise.
+And once it was obvious his return wasn’t going to save the day, the air slowly drained from the Hawks, similar to the Clippers in their series finale against Phoenix.
+For Los Angeles, fatigue and missing transcendent player Kawhi Leonard hastened its demise.

 For the Hawks, a storybook run was coming to a close, a glimpse of what the Eastern Conference could be in the near future if they take this surprising run and build from it.